abdolence/slack-morphism/site/docs/docs/http4s.md

 ## The code structure overview
 Now it is probably time to open a bot project in IDE to have deeper look how it works inside:

-* Akka HTTP routes are located in `routes` subpackage, where you can find an auxiliary trait `AkkaHttpServerRoutesSupport` that helps you to verify Slack Events signature and read tokens for workspace.
+* HTTP routes are located in `routes` subpackage, where you can find an auxiliary trait `SlackEventsMiddleware` that helps you to verify Slack Events signature and work with Events API and read tokens for workspace.
 * `SlackInteractionEventsRoutes` implements a handler for Slack Blocks Interactions Events (like clicking on buttons).
 * `SlackPushEventsRoutes` implements a handler for Slack Push Events (like incoming messages or opening tabs).